-Start by browning one package of Jimmy Dean Sage Sausage.
-While the sausage is browning, you want to start toasting 1 and 1/2 loaves of white bread.
-I use a combination of the toaster and oven to speed up the process.
+Start by browning the sausage.
+While the sausage is browning, toast the white bread.
+I use a combination of the toaster and the oven to speed up the process.
 Once the bread has been toasted, start pulling it apart into pieces in a large deep bowl.

 Once the sausage has browned, remove from pan, drain any excess grease and place, in batches if you have to, in a food processor.
 Pulse only about three times to break up the sausage.
 Do not turn into a paste.
 Should looks something like this when you are done processing.